thm-projects/arsnova.click-v2/README.md

 - Lists of predefined Nicknames available
 - Sounds for the Quiz Lobby and the Countdown
 - Gamification animations
+- Challenge quizzes as a team with a fair final score

 ---
 #### Configuration